 Read the full review: Sony KD-85ZG95

-The Master Series is designed to produce a picture closer to the director’s intention than any commercially available television has done before.
+Sony's Master Series is designed to produce a picture closer to the director’s intention than any commercially available television has done before.
 This is Sony's LCD entrant to the range, though it has direct LED backlighting onboard to help deliver deeper blacks.
-It's a stunning TV, though picture quality is a little softer than the very best.
+It's a stunning TV, though 4K picture quality is a little softer than the very best.
 If you're upscaling from HD to HDR, you're in for a treat, thanks to the impressively sharp and detailed picture.
 Throw in ultra-realistic colours and Sony's excellent motion processing, and you've got quite a TV on your hands.

 Read the full review: Sony KD-75ZF9

-Part of Sony's high-end Master Series of TVs, the 65in AG9 is a gorgeous OLED set, perched on a pedestal stand with thin black bezels making the chassis melt away in darkened rooms.
+Another set from Sony's high-end Master Series, the 65in AG9 is a gorgeous OLED TV, perched on a pedestal stand with thin black bezels making the chassis melt away in darkened rooms.
 It's blessed with the usual smattering of HDMI (4) and USB (3) inputs and, like the vast majority of Sony sets, it runs on Google's Android TV platform.
 All your key smart services are catered for, including Netflix and Amazon Video with HDR10, HLG and Dolby Vision HDR all supported.

 It takes a bit of time getting the Sony to look its best, but once settled, you're treated to a balanced picture, full of detail and crisp three-dimensionality.
 Motion processing is arguably best-in-class too.
 Some rival sets boast a brighter and punchier image, though, and the Sony isn't the last word in detail.

 On the plus side, this model (and the 55in version) sounds brilliant for a flatscreen TV, with a wide soundstage and a sense of focus and precision that you don't normally get from such slender sets.
 There's impressive weight but also enough space for dialogue to breathe.

 Read the full review: Sony KD-65AG9